 If installing NVRAM, be sure to record all your settings first as installation resets everything.

-Watch battery buttons are the prefect replacement for AA in pinball machines where the RAM is not socketed.
-These batteries are lithium and are known to last 5 years (although 2 years is common in a WPC) and rarely leak.
+Watch battery buttons (or coin batteries) are the prefect replacement for AA in pinball machines where the RAM is not socketed.
+These batteries are lithium and are known to last 5 years (although 4 years with the CR2032 is common in a WPC) and rarely leak.
 The parts are cheap and installation is a 20 – 60 minute job.
 One has to be able to solder and (sometimes) willing to use a drill on your CPU board, but it is easier that it sounds.

 1) Battery holders.
 We got a slew of battery holders from Amazon for next to nothing.
 Look for Button Battery Holder Case Black for CR/LIR2032 2025 2016, or something similar.
 Those numbers at the end are the battery numbers (types) that fit, in this case are 2032, 2025 and 2016.